-The purpose of the Watchdog is to reset the microcontroller within a reasonable amount of time if it enters an erroneous state.
-When enabled, the Watchdog will generate a system reset if the user program fails to 'feed' (or reload) the Watchdog within a predetermined amount of time.
+The purpose of the watchdog is to reset the microcontroller within a reasonable amount of time if it enters an erroneous state.
+When enabled, the watchdog will generate a system reset if the user program fails to 'feed' (or reload) the watchdog within a predetermined amount of time.

-- Internally resets chip if not periodically reloaded. - Debug mode. - Enabled by software but requires a hardware reset or a Watchdog reset/interrupt to be disabled. - Incorrect/Incomplete feed sequence causes reset/interrupt if enabled. - Flag to indicate Watchdog reset. - Programmable 32-bit timer with internal pre-scaler. - Selectable time period from $(T{cy(WDCLK)} \times 256 \times 4)$ to $(T{cy(WDCLK)} \times 2^{32} \times 4)$ in multiples of $T{cy(WDCLK)} \times 4$. - The Watchdog clock (WDCLK) source can be selected from the RTC clock, the Internal RC oscillator (IRC), or the APB peripheral clock.
+- Internally resets chip if not periodically reloaded. - Debug mode. - Enabled by software but requires a hardware reset or a watchdog reset/interrupt to be disabled. - Incorrect/Incomplete feed sequence causes reset/interrupt if enabled. - Flag to indicate watchdog reset. - Programmable 32-bit timer with internal prescaler. - Selectable time period from $(T{cy(WDCLK)} \times 256 \times 4)$ to $(T{cy(WDCLK)} \times 2^{32} \times 4)$ in multiples of $T{cy(WDCLK)} \times 4$. - The Watchdog Clock (WDCLK) source can be selected from the RTC clock, the Internal RC oscillator (IRC), or the APB peripheral clock.
 This gives a wide range of potential timing choices of Watchdog operation under different power reduction conditions.
-It also provides the ability to run the Watchdog timer from an entirely internal source that is not dependent on an external crystal and its associated components and wiring, for increased reliability.
+It also provides the ability to run the WDT from an entirely internal source that is not dependent on an external crystal and its associated components and wiring, for increased reliability.

-7.24 Real time clock and battery RAM
+7.24 RTC and battery RAM

-The Real Time Clock (RTC) is a set of counters for measuring time when system power is on, and optionally when it is off.
+The RTC is a set of counters for measuring time when system power is on, and optionally when it is off.
 It uses little power in Power-down mode.
-On the LPC2378, the RTC can be clocked by a separate 32.768 KHz oscillator, or by a programmable prescale divider based on the APB clock.
+On the LPC2388, the RTC can be clocked by a separate 32.768 kHz oscillator or by a programmable prescale divider based on the APB clock.
 Also, the RTC is powered by its own power supply pin, VBAT, which can be connected to a battery or to the same 3.3 V supply used by the rest of the device.